jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-29/chapter-2.md

-+++
+---
+heading: "Chapter 2"
-title=  "The Science of War of the Romans" heading=  "Chapter 2 of Volume 3" date=  2015-09-28 author=  "Montesquieu" image=  "/covers/spirit.jpg" description=  "The Spirit of the Laws Volume 3" linkb=  "/research/montesquieu/spirit-of-the-laws/book-29/chapter-1b" linkbtext=  "Chapter 1b" linkf=  "/research/montesquieu/spirit-of-the-laws/book-29/chapter-3" linkftext=  "Chapter 3"
+title: "The Science of War of the Romans"
-+++
+weight: 17
+description: "The Romans devoted themselves entirely to war, and considered it as the only science.
+Vegetius says that this inspired them with the idea of the legion"
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

 The Romans devoted themselves entirely to war, and considered it as the only science.
 Vegetius says that this inspired them with the idea of the legion.